influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/about_the_project/contributing.md

     url: https://github.com/influxdata/chronograf/blob/master/CONTRIBUTING.md
 ---

-See the [contributing to Chronograf](https://github.com/influxdata/chronograf/blob/master/CONTRIBUTING.md) page in the Chronograf GitHub project to learn how you can contribute to the Chronograf project.
+See [Contributing to Chronograf](https://github.com/influxdata/chronograf/blob/master/CONTRIBUTING.md) in the Chronograf GitHub project to learn how you can contribute to the Chronograf project.